 It’s all real.
 It’s all the same level of writing, editing, re-editing, finding the flaws, banging head on wall, fixing them, polishing it.
 It’s all still character-driven.
 It’s just a different focus.

-My erotica is typically novel-length and has more domination, kink, fetish, and interpersonal dynamics than all-out squishy-noises sex.
+My erotica is typically long (at least novel-length) and has more domination, kink, fetish, and interpersonal dynamics than all-out squishy-noises sex.
 It’s always fantasy, in the supernatural sense.
 And it’s diverse.
-If that sounds appealling, you can find these on Noveltrove Erotica (my Noveltrove author page).
+If that sounds appealling, you can find the first two of these on Noveltrove Erotica (my Noveltrove author page).
 Both are on hiatus because life happened, but I do want to get back to them, around other projects.
 Fair Trade has two dozen published chapters, and Brightside has ten.
 The third project listed is a novel in progress and not all that far from a complete first draft.

 Powerful, long-lived fae will make bargains with humans, wishes for service.
 Sounds so simple – right?